-With a varied selection of support options and the added tax benefits for donors, a giving plan is available that fits most alumni and friends of Limestone College.
+With a varied selection of support options and the added tax benefits for donors, a giving plan is available that fits most alumni and friends of Limestone University.

 Cash donations are the easiest way to give and to receive a year-end charitable deduction.
 You may also make your donation in one or multiple transactions.
 For income tax purposes, cash gifts are deductible up to 50% of your adjusted gross income.
 Contributions over that limit may be carried forward for up to five subsequent years.

-Limestone College accepts MasterCard, Visa, and Discover.
+Limestone University accepts MasterCard, Visa, and Discover.
 If you are interested in making a gift using one of these major credit cards, please contact the Office of Institutional Advancement at 800-975-7151 x4607.

-Establishing an scholarship endowment at Limestone College is a wonderful way to make a gift that will live in perpetuity at the College.
+Establishing an scholarship endowment at Limestone University is a wonderful way to make a gift that will live in perpetuity at The University.
 Once a scholarship endowment is established, the principal is never deducted.
 Only a percentage of the interest earned yearly is used while the remaining interest goes back to the principal, enabling the money to continue growing.
-Limestone College provides a wide variety of scholarship endowment opportunities.
+Limestone University provides a wide variety of scholarship endowment opportunities.